 - Red Heart Super Saver – #4 worsted weight yarn

-Click on any of those to see the patterns associated with each one.
-If you have a preferred option among these yarns, then this is a terrific way to sort for patterns.
+There are different patterns associated with each one.
+If you have a preferred option among these yarns, then you can use the filtering tool on the website to choose the yarn you want to work with.
 Or, of course, if you’ve already purchased one or two of these yarns, then that’s another reason to filter the patterns in this way.

 Here’s one example of O’Go Yarn patterns we like from each of the four options: